-One of the biggest reasons products or services fails, however, is that the targeted niche market is the wrong target.
-Many an entrepreneur has crashed and burned because she didn’t find the right market for her product.
+One of the biggest reasons products or services fail is that the targeted niche markets are the wrong target.
+Many an entrepreneur has crashed and burned because they didn’t find the right market for their product.
 While finding a niche is possible for some businesses, what they are really doing is creating their own.
 Here are some tips for making a niche:

 B2B or B2C?

 You may already have your product or service in development.
 You may also have the entrepreneurial bug and want to create a product.
 Either way, you have to first identify whether you want to be in the umbrella markets of B2B or B2C.

 Business to business (B2B) organizations market and sell products to other organizations.
 An example would be an office furniture store.
 It sells to organizations like schools, brick-and-mortar businesses, etc.